 GF PIPING SYSTEMS| Zoro #: G1211707| Mfr #: 167543171

 This item ships free.
 DetailsStandard ground shipping

 |Valve Structure: 2-Piece||Body Style: 3-Way True Union|

 |Max.
 Pressure: 150 psi CWP||Ball Valve Product Group: Manual|

 |Features: Integrated Stainless Steel Mounting Inserts||Item: Ball Valve|

 |Stem Material: Polypropylene||Standards: ASTM 1970-01, ASTM D1784, USP Class VI, FDA|

 The reliable ball valve from GF Piping Systems is designed with system control in mind.
 This top-of-the-line ball valve is equipped with a 2-piece valve structure.
 It also has a 3-way true union body style and a FNPT x FNPT x FNPT connection.
+The handle type is: tee.
+The ball is made of Polypropylene.
 It fits a pipe size of 3/8".
 The ball valve has a maximum pressure of 150 psi CWP and maximum steam pressure of 75 psi wsp.
-The temperature range is from 32 degrees to 176 degrees F. The seat is made of PTFE material.
 The body is made of polypropylene material.
-It includes a full l port.
 It has a blowout proof stem made of Polypropylene.
 Features of this ball valve include: integrated stainless steel mounting inserts.
-The ball is made of Polypropylene.
-The handle type is: tee.
+It includes a full l port.
 The handle is made of glass filled polypropylene material.
-Standards include: ASTM 1970-01, ASTM D1784, USP Class VI, FDA.
+The seat is made of PTFE material.
+The temperature range is from 32 degrees to 176 degrees F. Standards include: ASTM 1970-01, ASTM D1784, USP Class VI, FDA.